sully36/3710_Supp/README.md

 * elders with mild memory problems or mild cognitive impairments
 * elders with Alzheimer's disease dementia

 The data that we will be analyzing is of the magnetic resonance images (MRI) of the brain involving these three categories of participants.
+The initial training will be on the scans with Alzheimer's disease , but we will also do it on those normal elders to compare.
+The dataset come as a directory with train and test sub directories.
+We will only use the train subdirectory, where the AD directory within the train subdirectory contains the MRI images of brains of people with Alzheimer's Disease.
+At the end we will come back to the NC directory to compare with those without Alzheimer's.
+The images seem to be of stze `240 x 256 pixles` each.

 ---